Melissa Lucashenko, Too Much Lip (UQP 2018)

 I confess I started reading Too Much Lip with a sense of duty: as a dugai, I really ought to read writing by Aboriginal authors.
 Well, that’s what got me to page 1, and kept me going through Kerry’s reference to white people as normalwhitesavages, till about page 20, but after that I was there for the joys, sorrows and terrors of the ride.

 There are talking birds and a talking shark, a ghost, terrible stories of white-on-black violence and of black-on-black violence (with an afterword asserting that all the incidents have occurred in the author’s extended family or, in a few cases, are drawn from the historical record or Aboriginal oral history).
 There’s a brilliant extended sequence where the family has a barbecue, and all the threads of the narrative twist together and apart dramatically – I’d say it was chaotic, but the reader is never confused about what is happening and what it means in the lives of each character.

 It’s a brilliant book.
 The last pages sent me back to reread the beginning.
 Some of the jokes still make me laugh a week after reading them.
 It puts heart and body into abstract terms like intergenerational trauma, lateral violence, white supremacy.
 It doesn’t need my recommendation, but I recommend it anyhow.

 Too Much Lip was a birthday present.
-It’s the seventeenth book I’ve read for the 2019 Australian Women Writers Challenge.
+It’s the eighteenth book I’ve read for the 2019 Australian Women Writers Challenge.